skibrianski/abstraction/README.md

 ## todo

-- fix HasTypeParameterOfStringCompoundTypeTest; probably need to add a new exception type or two and write more tests that distinguish between type param violating bound and argument/return type violating bound
+- do we need a new exception type or two to distinguish between type param violating bound and argument/return type violating bound?
 - test for / support type constraints that extend/super multiple other types (interfaces are limited to only one super, but probably no reason for us to be so constrained) not done: TypeReferenceToAnotherTypeReferenceAsWildcardExtendsTypeParameterTest / TypeReferenceToAnotherTypeReferenceAsWildcardSuperTypeParameterTest